erg55/Various/ASRwithmissingdata/README.md

 Documenting my efforts to export ASR with missing data from mesquite into R for modern plotting.
+Mesquite will only export discrete characters unfortunately.

 With a tree with a traced character open, select trace and "Export Ancestral States Trace" > SIMMAP 1.5 Format